Are you spending enough time on your business? (Time requirements for an authentic business)

 Lastly, are you spending the time to gather and analyze the feedback from your clients?
 This is how you can keep improving your services and products.

-Added together, the above actions are about 40 hours per month, or 10 hours per week if done efficiently.
-When learning how to do these things, you may want to budget 15-20 hours per week.
+Added together, the above actions are 38 hours per month, or approximately 10 hours per week if done efficiently.
+When learning how to do these things, you may want to budget at least 15-20 hours per week.

-Besides the above practices, which are mostly about business development, you also need to add in the time you spend with clients, and any product development (e.g. course creation), as well as other admin tasks that your business may need.
+Besides the above practices, which are mostly about business development, you also need to add in time for client appointments, any product development (e.g. course creation), as well as other admin tasks that your business may need.

 Too many business owners treat their business as a hobby, without using their time strategically.
 They may be spending many hours a week consuming content about business/marketing, but not spending enough time doing the recommended actions.